matthewgallina/smockin/README.md

 <br />

-**NOTE, the latest version of sMockin using v1.4 of H2 can be found here.**
+**NOTE, the latest version of sMockin to continue using v1.4 of H2 will be kept here:**

 https://github.com/matthewgallina/smockin/tree/2.18.4